Home Compare CMG vs TJX

 Stability

-On stability, The TJX Companies, Inc. ranks near the top of the group; Chipotle Mexican Grill, Inc. sits in the weaker half.
+The TJX Companies, Inc. ranks near the top of the group on stability; Chipotle Mexican Grill, Inc. sits in the weaker half.

-The same broad pattern appears on growth: The TJX Companies, Inc. ranks near the top of the group, while Chipotle Mexican Grill, Inc. stays in the weaker half.
+On profitability, the gap still runs the same way: The TJX Companies, Inc. sits near the top of the group, while Chipotle Mexican Grill, Inc. remains in the weaker half.

 Stability — Dominant Gap